Did you know…

 While 60% of fresh-cut flowers grown in the U.S. come from California, almost 80% of fresh flowers sold in the United States are grown in Colombia, Ecuador, Mexico, the Netherlands, and Israel.
 Shipping flowers from those countries to the United States incurs huge transportation, energy, refrigeration, and storage costs, leaving an enormous carbon footprint.
-This same argument can be applied to flowers grown in California.
-The distance from central California to New York City is about the same distance from Quito, Ecuador to Houston, Texas.
 Distance is distance, just because it crossed an international boundary, doesn’t mean that it incurred a larger carbon footprint.
-What this all boils down to is, buy flowers locally.

 General Care